 D. latum is the most common and among the largest parasites of humans (up to 10 m in length).
 D. latum and other Diphyllobothriidae species have aquatic life cycles.
 In freshwater, eggs of D. latum from human feces hatch into free-swimming larvae, which are ingested by microcrustaceans.
 The microcrustaceans are ingested by fish, in which the larvae become infective.
 Several other Dibothriocephalus species and Adenocephalus pacificus can infect humans after ingestion of raw fish, but they are not as common.

 Diphyllobothriasis occurs worldwide, especially where cool lakes are contaminated by sewage.
-Infections in the US and northern Europe occur in people who eat raw freshwater fish.
+Infections in the US and northern Europe occur in people who eat raw or undercooked freshwater fish.
 Infection is less common with current sewage treatment.